apized/apized.github.io/documentation.md

 > 3`@NotBlank` javax.validation.constraints for your fields.

+### Scope

+Scope defines, as the name implies, the scope of a model.
+This allows Apized to establish a hierarchy for the models that is used for both creating the endpoint and knowing what endpoints to call when using the included integration testing tools.
+Scope is defined in the `@Apized` annotation by defining the parent Model.

 ### Behaviour

 Apized follows the Controller-Service-Repository pattern.
 These layers are auto-generated for you at